azolotko/intellij-beancount/README.md

 # WIP, i.e. DOES NOT WORK

-This is a fork of [intellij-beancount][https://github.com/Ramblurr/intellij-beancount] plugin to support Ledger-specific syntax and features.
+This is a fork of the [intellij-beancount](https://github.com/Ramblurr/intellij-beancount) plugin to support Ledger-specific syntax and features.
 It doesn't work properly with Ledger files right now.
 Work in progress.

 # Ledger plugin